almeidasilvaf/IQG/README.md

-This is a minimal example of a book based on R Markdown and **bookdown** (https://github.com/rstudio/bookdown).
-Please see the page "Get Started" at https://bookdown.org/home/about/ for how to compile this example.
+# About

+Repository for a book with R-based solutions for the exercises in "Introduction to Quantitative Genetics", by DS Falconer.